 6. Trade in or sell on your own?
 Trading a vehicle in is usually the easiest way to get your old car off your hands, and your trade in can often be used as a down payment.
 There are also tax benefits of trading in your vehicle; it reduces the tax you pay on your new car.
 However, you can usually get a better price if you sell your car to a third party.
 It takes more work, but could net you hundreds, or even a couple thousand dollars.
 Make the decision before you visit the dealership.

 7. Get your own financing in advance.
-You can save a lot of time and money by lining up your own financing before you ever step foot into a dealership.
+You can save money and a lot of time by lining up your own financing before you ever step foot into a dealership.
 Having a pre-approved loan makes it easier to negotiate only on the vehicle price, without having multiple factors thrown into the negotiations.
 (It is always best to focus on one issue at a time when negotiating).

 8. Get auto insurance quotes before buying.
 Before you buy your next car you should have a rough idea of how it will affect your car insurance rates.
 For example, many newer cars have safety features that may reduce your insurance rates, or a sports car may be more expensive to insure.
 Get free insurance rate quotes from companies such as Geico, or Esurance.